redis/redis/README.md

 * `sds.c` is the Redis string library, check https://github.com/antirez/sds for more information.
 * `anet.c` is a library to use POSIX networking in a simpler way compared to the raw interface exposed by the kernel.
 * `dict.c` is an implementation of a non-blocking hash table which rehashes incrementally.
-* `cluster.c` implements the Redis Community Edition Cluster.
-Probably a good read only after being very familiar with the rest of the Redis Community Edition code base.
+* `cluster.c` implements the Redis Cluster.
+Probably a good read only after being very familiar with the rest of the Redis code base.
 If you want to read `cluster.c` make sure to read the [Redis Cluster specification][4].

 [4]: https://redis.io/topics/cluster-spec